davidruvolo51/accessibleshiny/README.md

-# TBD
+# Accessible Shiny

-The `[package_name]` package is a collection of UI components for use in shiny applications.
+The `accessibleshiny` package is a collection of UI components for use in shiny applications.
 These components focus on the following:

 1. Good accessiblity practices
 2. Responsive design